-Planning to breastfeed your newborn?
-In this episode, I talk with none other than Dr. Jack Newman on what to expect, what to avoid, and when to ask for help, in order to get breastfeeding off to a good start.
+Planning to breast/chestfeed your newborn?
+In this episode, I talk with none other than Dr. Jack Newman on what to expect, what to avoid, and when to ask for help, in order to get lactation off to a good start.

 Powered by RedCircle